magda-io/magda/docs/docs/building-and-running.md

 -   [Helm 2](https://v2.helm.sh/docs/using_helm/#installing-helm) to manage kubernetes deployments and config.
 -   [Docker](https://docs.docker.com/install/) - Magda uses `docker` command line tool to build docker images.

 You'll also need a Kubernetes cluster - to develop locally this means installing either [minikube](./installing-minikube.md) or [docker](./installing-docker-k8s.md) (MacOS only at this stage).
+We've also started trialing [microk8s](./building-and-running-on-microk8s) on Linux, but we're not sure how well it's going to work long-term.
 Potentially you could also do this with native Kubernetes, or with a cloud cluster, but we haven't tried it.

 ## Trying it out locally